Sour cream. When I was young, I loooooved sour cream. I liked it so much I could eat it plain straight out of the container.

 And this is what I came up with.
 It’s easy to make – takes me about 10 minutes of actual working time – and is very healthy.

-This Soy-Free, Vegan Sour Cream contains about half the calories, half the total fat, and less than half the saturated fat as regular sour cream.
+This Soy-Free, Vegan Sour Cream contains about half the calories, half the total fat (and the fat from the nuts is a healthy fat), and less than half the saturated fat as regular sour cream.
 It has no cholesterol (regular sour cream has about 15 mg of cholesterol per serving) and it even has some fiber (something sour cream can never claim).

 - 3/4 cup raw cashews